How to Build an Outdoor Storage Bench

 Install Lid Stays

 I chose these pneumatic props to hold the lid open and add a little assistance in lifting the heavy lid.
 Substitute less expensive lid supports if you like.
 Apply the exterior finish of your choice.
 We used an exterior penetrating oil stain.
-Need something bigger?
-Try building this outdoor storage locker.
+If you’re looking for something with a bit more storage than this bench, try your hand at building an outdoor storage locker.